 Reporting suspected policy violations by others shall not jeopardize an Employee's tenure with the Department.
 Confirmed violations will result in appropriate disciplinary action, up to and including termination from employment.
+In some circumstances, criminal and civil to and including termination from employment.
 In some circumstances, criminal and civil penalties may be applicable.